 - Paint - Oil and water-based paint up to 100 litres (see Paintback for accepted items)

 - Varnishes and stains

 Please note, industrial and commercial chemicals from businesses will not be accepted.

-End-of-life globes can be dropped off at the checkout counter of any Banner Hardware, Mitre 10 or True Value Hardware stores.
-This ensures that globes will be recycled instead of going to landfill and prevents mercury contained in some globes from harming the environment.
+Household light globes including halogen, incandescent and fluorescent globes can be recycled at any Banner Hardware, Mitre 10 and True Value Hardware store.
+This ensures that globes will be recycled instead of going to landfill.

 Excludes commercial globes quantities and quantities.